 Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

 Yucca Plant Bugs are fast reproducers.
 Three to five generations can develop each year.
 Females implant their fertilized eggs into the leaves of the yucca.
 Late season eggs will overwinter and hatch in the spring.
 Their young nymphs are much smaller versions of the adult (about 1 mm long).
-Due to this fast turnover, plant owners seeking to save an infested plant will need to apply an insecticidal soap treatments more than just once.
+Due to this fast turnover, plant owners seeking to save an infested plant need to apply an insecticidal soap treatment more than just once.
 Incomplete insecticide coverage may allow some bugs or eggs to survive and reestablish the population.
 Beyond chemical control, only a deep frost seems to kill the nymphs and adults, though implanted eggs will stay dormant and hatch in warmer months.

 Scientific Name: Halticotoma valida

 Size (Adult; Length): 1mm to 4mm (0.04in to 0.16in)

 Descriptors: tiny, shy, scared, flying, clusters, garden pest